Nepalis, like many in other developing countries, are very good are copying and imitating others’ ways.

 Would the bouncers have thought, “Hey, I just learned something new I didn’t know!” or “What a smart alec — he thinks he knows so much?!”?
 I suspect the latter.

 However, when I see stuff like that happen, my protective instinct kicks in.

 Like when in a crowded bus I see the clearly uncomfortable face of — but silent — girl or woman pressed against the side of a seat from behind by a man clearly taking advantage of the situation, I have to offer her my seat.
 Like when, late at night on the streets of Thamel, I see a young boy-child in the clutches of a drunk man and talking to him threateningly, I have to butt in and “rescue” him.
 Like when I come across a little girl in Bangkok selling chewing gum at two in the morning, I have to find out her story and help her by buying all her chewing gum and even coaxed into doing some food shopping for her.
 Like when I come across a diabetic man desperate for help with getting back home to his family in the East, I hand him a couple of thousand rupees to pay for enough insulin to last him a week and a bus ticket.
 Like when I see an ambulance stuck in traffic, I have to help it get out.
 Like when I see or hear women on the streets apparently being harassed, I have to stop and inquire.
+Like when I read the story of a Nepali migrant worker stuck in Qatar for 13 years though NO fault of his own, I have to try and help him return home.
 Like when I learn about the plight of young Nepali children, I have to try to help, try etc. etc. etc. (Click here, here, here, and here for some those stories.)

 It’s also for similar reasons that I write — both on social media and in my blog — about issues that aren’t “popular”, about issues and topics that many in Nepal don’t want to be reminded of or don’t want to confront etc.